Faculty, Staff, and Administrators

-As a Loyola employee, you are one of the University’s greatest advocates.
-You create our community every day by investing your time and talent in the university and our students—thank you.
-When you extend your contributions to include philanthropy, you sustain our community beyond today.
+As a member of Loyola’s internal community you are one of the University’s greatest resources and most passionate supporters.
+You create our community every day by investing your time and talent in the University and our students.
+You can extend your contributions to include philanthropy by making a personally significant gift each year.

-Yes!
-In fiscal year 2015, 222 Loyola faculty, staff and administrators participated in the We Are Loyola campaign.
-The 421 donors joined together to contribute more than $157,639 to Loyola University Maryland.
+In fiscal year 2016, 305 Loyola faculty, staff and administrators participated in the We Are Loyola campaign.
+The 421 donors joined together to contribute more than $280,000 to Loyola University Maryland.
 Join your colleagues by making a gift in one of the following ways.